Revoke email encrypted by Office 365 Advanced Message Encryption

 Step 3.
 Revoke the mail

-Once you know the Message ID of the email you want to revoke, and you have verified that the message is revocable, you can revoke the email.
+Once you know the Message ID of the email you want to revoke, and you have verified that the message is revocable, you can revoke the email using the Security & Compliance Center or Windows Powershell.

-To revoke the email in the Security & Compliance Center, in the Details table, choose Revoke.
+To revoke the email in the Security & Compliance Center, in the Encryption report, in the Details table for the message, choose Revoke message.

 You can revoke an email by using Windows Powershell by using the Set-OMEMessageRevocation cmdlet.